-Post Autism diagnosis and I’m still working through it, trying to get to grips with my diagnosis and my symptoms.
-Below is the Autism model that my Consultant says is relevant to me.
+Post autism diagnosis and I’m still working through it, trying to get to grips with my symptoms.
+Below is the autism model that my Consultant says is relevant to me.

-Some of the information below is based on a copy letter from my Neurologist explaining my brain damage that I gave to my Autism specialist.
-From this letter he goes on to explain in more detail my strength and difficulties that has identified me as being on the Autism Spectrum.
+Some of the information is based on a copy letter from my Neurologist explaining my particular brain damage, which I gave to my Autism Specialist.
+From his letter he goes on to explain in more detail my strengths and difficulties that have identified me as being on the Autism Spectrum.

 Unusual Sensory Experiences